bitwes/Gut/documentation/docs/class_ref/class_addons_gut_parameter_factory.rst

+Parameters:

-Parameters:   * names:  an array of names to be used as keys in the dictionaries
+* names:  an array of names to be used as keys in the dictionaries
 * values:  an array of arrays of values.
-* another thing
-* and another thing
-and what does this look like after the list?

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`